EventStore/documentation/docs/cloud/provision/azure/considerations.md

 # Considerations for Microsoft Azure

 Due to differences between Microsoft Azure and other cloud providers, the provisioning process in Event Store Cloud is different from AWS and GCP.
-We’ve made a list of these differences here in order to help you make an informed decision about Cloud providers.
+We've made a list of these differences here in order to help you make an informed decision about Cloud providers.

 ## Network peering